johngriffin21/oo_weekly_planner/README.md

 # oo_weekly_planner
-An object oriented approach to a weekly planner
+A solution I wrote to a college project on an object oriented approach to a weekly planner